BAWAR offers a 24- hour hotline and in-person counseling support services for survivors of sexual violence

 Remember, you can call BAWAR 24/7 for support around making this decision.
 We do not advise survivors of assault one way or another, we offer options and a space to talk it through.

-If reporting the rape to the police
+If you decide to report to the police

-This necessitates many very detailed questions and you may find some of them offensive.
-If you feel offended or confused by a question it is ok to ask the officer to explain the reason for the question.
-Examples of, sometimes offensive yet necessary questions are: “Have you had consensual sex within the last 72 hours?”
-This is a necessary question because if sperm is found in the rape exam the police must establish its source.
+This necessitates many detailed questions, and you may find some of them offensive or arbitrary.
+If you feel offended or confused by a question, it is okay to ask the officer to explain the reason for the question.
+Examples of sometimes offensive yet necessary questions are: “Have you had consensual sex within the last 72 hours?”
+This is a necessary question because if sperm is found in the forensic evidence collection, the police must establish its source.

 -BAWAR Advocates are not affiliated with law enforcement or the hospitals, and are only there to support you and assist you in navigating throughout this process.